shivsondhi/export-spotify-playlists/README.md

 # Export Spotify Playlists
-Export Spotify playlist data to either Text or CSV files using Spotipy and the WebAPI.
+Export Spotify playlist data to TSV file using Spotipy and the WebAPI.

 # Implementation Details
 The application is written almost completely in python and I have used the recommended python library for the Spotify WebAPI - Spotipy.
 The library makes working with the WebAPI easier than if you used the python `requests` library directly.
 You can either run `spotify_exporter.py` directly or you can run `app.py`, open `http://localhost:5000` in your browser and follow along with the web app.
 The Flask app uses `spotify_exporter.py` and lets you login to your spotify account to export your playlists from the web app.
 Output is written as TSV (.tsv) file.